Andrew-Hu-0705/Version_Control_Workshop_DSC_09-25-26/README.md

-Follow the Instructions in fun.txt
+Follow the Instructions in fun.txt!